 What do you get?

-3 consecutive days unlimited travel on JR trains in Tokyo and the surrounding areas.
+The pass gets you three consecutive days of unlimited travel on JR trains in Tokyo and the surrounding areas.
 You can start using it as soon as you arrive in Japan to travel into the Tokyo metropolitan area.
 You can use it to travel on Shinkansen and Limited Express trains (there are a few exceptions).
 You can use it to visit many popular tourist destinations like Mount Fuji and Nikko.
 You can even use it to travel on some non-JR trains like Fujikyuko Railway.

 Who can buy it?

-Most Japan Rail passes are only available to temporary visitors, however the Tokyo Wide Pass is also available to people living in Japan as long as they hold a foreign passport.
+The Tokyo Wide Pass is available to anyone holding a non-Japanese passport—both tourists and foreign residents living in Japan.
+Note that Japanese passport holders cannot use this pass, even if they hold permanent residency or have lived abroad.
 Even some temporary visitors may find it is the most useful pass to buy if they intend to use Tokyo as a base.

 Where to buy and how to use?

-You can obtain a reserved seat ticket by taking your pass to a Travel Service Center of Green Window (Midori-no-guchi).
+You can obtain a reserved seat ticket at a JR EAST Reserved Seat Ticket Vending Machine, JR Ticket Office (Midori-no-Madoguchi) or Travel Center.
 There is no extra charge for a reserved seat.

 Which train lines can you use?

-You can use the Tokyo Wide Pass on all JR East lines including Sinkansen Lines (but not on Tokaido Line).
-You can also use it on the Tokyo Monorail, the entire Tokyo Waterfront Area Rapid Transit Rinkai Line, and the Saitama New Urban Transit Line (New Shuttle) – between Omiya and the Railway Museum.
-The Tokyo Wide Pass is also valid for travel on the Izu Kyuko Line (to Izu), the Fujikyu Railway to Kawaguchiko, the Joshin Dentestu Line, and the limited express trains between JR East Lines and Tobu Railway lines: the Nikko, the SPACIA Nikko, the Kinugawa, and the SPACIA Kinugawa.
-Also, the local trains (including rapid trains) between Shimo-imaichi and Tobu-nikko/Kinugawa-onsen Stations.
+You can use the Tokyo Wide Pass on all JR East lines including Shinkansen Lines (but not the Tokaido Shinkansen, which is run by a different company).
+You can also use it on the Tokyo Monorail, the entire Tokyo Waterfront Area Rapid Transit Rinkai Line, and the Saitama New Urban Transit Line (New Shuttle)—between Omiya and the Railway Museum.
+The Tokyo Wide Pass is also valid for travel on the Izu Kyuko Line (to Izu), the Fujikyu Railway to Kawaguchiko, and the Joshin Dentetsu Line.

 Where can you go?